Just some information I hope is helpful to you

 The most Common Pixel is the Bullet style that is shaped like a bullet and the square style which… you guessed it, is shaped like a square.

 The most common pixel type is the WS2811 which almost ALL controllers can control.

 So when you are ordering you most likely will be ordering some like this

 12V / WS2811 / IP68 / Bullet Pixels / 18 gauge Black wire / 4 inch spacing / 100 Count / with Pigtails

 QUESTION : What are REGULATED lights and why should I buy them Instead of Resistor?

 Resistors work by Reducing the Volts down from a specified Amount of volts... in this case 12V.
 The resistors take 12 volts and bring it down to 5.
 That is what they are made to do...
-12 volts and take it down 7 volts.
-If you put a higher voltage through a higher Voltage will hit the leds and burn them out.
+12 volts and take it down 5 volts.
+If you put a higher voltage through a Resistor a higher voltage will hit the leds and burn them out.

-Regulators will take ANY voltage and reduce it to 5V so in theory you can put a higher voltage through and it will only allow 5V to get to your leds.
-In theory this allows you to have longer runs without power injecting BUT higher amounts coming in can cause a regulator to get hot and eventually burn out so they are only warrantied for anything higher than 12 volts.
-In the future this might be a fairly big advantage BUT today there is no real testing to see if enough voltage could be sustained to make a difference.
+Regulators will take ANY voltage (that they are rated for) and reduce it to 5V so in theory you can put a higher voltage through them and it will only allow 5V to get to your leds.
+In theory this allows you to have longer runs without power injecting BUT higher Voltage amounts coming in to it can cause a regulator to get hot and eventually burn out so they are only warrantied for anything up to 12 volts.
+In the future this might be a fairly big advantage BUT today there just is not.
 The warranty doesn’t cover higher voltage usage

 They BOTH do the same job, just in a different way.